Yzhonghua/Yzhonghua.github.io/index.md

 # Biography

 Hi, I'm Zhonghua Yuan.
 I will be joining the University of Washington as an ECE student in 2023.
 Previously I obtained my Bachelor degree of Computer Science from Hefei University of Technology.
 I'm a fan of Jimmy Butter.
+I'm learning things about system programming.